maxpowerid/SCEditor/index.md

 });
 {% endhighlight %}

-For options see the readme or [documentation](http://www.samclarke.com/2012/04/sceditor-documentation/).
+For options or more details see the readme or [documentation](http://www.samclarke.com/2012/04/sceditor-documentation/).

 ## Support or Contact
 If you find any bugs or have any questions you can contact me via